valentinValep/Function_Network/README.md

 # Functions Network
 ## Description
-Functions Network is a script that allows you to visualize the link between every functions of a C project.
+Functions Network is a script that allows you to visualize the link between every function of a C project.
 The better use of this script is to use it on a project norm with the 42 Norm.
 ## Installation
 ```bash
 apt-get install python3